ewasm/testnet/README.md

 The testnet currently only supports the [go-ethereum](https://github.com/ethereum/go-ethereum) (geth) client.
 Support for aleth (formerly, cpp-ethereum) is a work in progress and more information may be found [here](aleth.md).

-## Adding a node to the testnet

 ### Geth

-You may install and configure geth in the following ways:

-- manually, from source
-- using this preconfigured Docker image

-#### Manual configuration

 Manually configuring geth requires installing prerequisites, downloading and compiling geth from source with [EVMC](https://github.com/ethereum/evmc) support, downloading and building [Hera](https://github.com/ewasm/hera/) (the Ewasm virtual machine connector), then launching geth with Hera set as its EVMC engine.